openSUSE/obs-landing/_posts/deployments/2021-05-07-post-mortem.md

 There was a severe service degradation of our [reference server](https://build.opensuse.org).
 We want to give you some insight into what happened.

-On May 6 we deployed a database migration that lead to corrupted indexes which lead to this service degradation for 1 hour and 47 minutes.
+On May 6 we deployed a database migration that lead to corrupted indexes, which also lead to this service degradation for 1 hour and 47 minutes.

 ## Impact

-The corruption made it impossible to to delete repositories from the database.
+The corruption made it impossible to delete repositories from the database.
 As deleting repositories is also done in various other OBS workflows we have seen problems with:

 - Deleting a project
 - Deleting a repository